AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/UpdateLogstore.md

 }
 ```

 The value of the Host parameter consists of a project name and an endpoint.
-You must specify a project name for the Host parameter.
+You must specify a project name in the Host parameter.

 ## Request elements